-- Regions and zones
+- Region and zone

 A region is an Alibaba Cloud data center.
 A zone is a physical area with independent power grids and networks in a region.
 The region and zone determine the physical location of an ApsaraDB for MongoDB instance.
-After an instance is created, the region cannot be changed.
-For more information, see Regions and zones.Select the region and zone based on the target geographical location, availability of Alibaba Cloud services, application availability requirements, and whether internal network communication is required.
-For example, if your application is deployed on an Elastic Compute Service (ECS) instance and requires an ApsaraDB for MongoDB instance to function as its database, you must select the same region and zone as the ECS instance when you create your ApsaraDB for MongoDB instance.Note Network latency is minimal when the ECS instance and the ApsaraDB for MongoDB instance in the same zone communicate with each other over an internal network.
+You cannot change the region of an ApsaraDB for MongoDB instance after the instance is created.
+For more information, see Regions and zones.Select a region and zone based on the geographical location, availability of Alibaba Cloud services, application availability requirements, and whether internal network communication is required.
+For example, if your application is deployed on an Elastic Compute Service (ECS) instance and requires an ApsaraDB for MongoDB instance to function as its database, you must select the same region and zone as the ECS instance when you create your ApsaraDB for MongoDB instance.Note An ECS instance and an ApsaraDB for MongoDB instance in the same zone can be interconnected by using the internal network with minimal network latency.

 - Network planning

 We recommend that you use Virtual Private Cloud (VPC) to connect to ApsaraDB for MongoDB instances.
 You can plan your own Classless Inter-Domain Routing (CIDR) blocks for VPCs.
 A VPC is an isolated network with higher security and performance than the classic network.
 You can use the default VPC or create your own VPC before you use ApsaraDB for MongoDB.
 For more information, see Configure a VPC for a new instance.